jayrbolton/harel/README.md

 Capitalizing event names is just a convention and not required.

-The states themselves can be any value, such as strings, objects, typescript enums, etc.
+The states themselves can be any value, such as strings, objects, Typescript enums, etc.

-All state values are compared using `===` except for objects and arrays, which are JSON.stringified before being compared.
+An error is raised on any ambiguous transitions (ie. duplicate `transitionFrom` values for the same event).

 Returns a function with the signature:

 ### chart(state, event)

 `chart` is a function returned by `Chart` above.
-It returns a new state based on a starting state and event name.
+This function returns a new state based on a starting state and event name.

 `state` can be any value in your transition pairs.
 If that state is not found or inactive, an error is immediately raised.

 `event` can be any event name key in your chart.
-If they event is not found or is not accessible from the given state, an error is immediately raised.
+If the event is not found or is not accessible from the given state, an error is immediately raised.

-### Howtos
+### Chart.compose(options)

-TODO

-* Parallel states
-* Nested states
-* Event emitter
-* Guards
-* FRP
+This allows you to create a single chart from multiple

 ## Install